-Cost of sales in the year ended December 31, 2021 increased by \$536 million, or 18%, to \$3,439 million, compared with \$2,903 million in the year ended December 31, 2020.
-The increase in cost of sales is mainly due to the impact of higher sales as outlined above, unfavorable currency translation effects and higher exceptional cost of sales, partly offset by lower input and other operating costs.
-Exceptional cost of sales increased by \$23 million, mainly reflecting higher start-up related costs relating to our investment programs.
+Cost of sales in the year ended December 31, 2022 increased by \$724 million, or 21%, to \$4,163 million, compared with \$3,439 million in the year ended December 31, 2021.
+The increase in cost of sales is mainly due to the impact of higher sales as outlined above, higher input costs and higher exceptional cost of sales.
+Exceptional cost of sales increased by \$37 million, mainly reflecting higher start-up related costs relating to our investment programs.
 Further analysis of the movement in exceptional items is set out in "-Supplemental Management's Discussion and Analysis."